jeremyhsimons/CI_PP3_DungeonEscape/README.md

 ### Quitting the game
 If x is selected in the main menu (or at any time during the levels):
-* User will be asked if they're sure they want to quit (type y or n, press enter)
+* User will be asked if they're sure they want to quit (type y or n, press enter).
-* User prompted for feedback (type y or n, press enter)
+* User prompted for feedback (type y or n, press enter).
 * User thanked for playing and reminded how to restart the game.

 ### Playing the game